Columbia Road flower market in London's East End

 Porky pie = lie

 To tell a porky is something everyone’s been accused of as a child – and perhaps even older!
-A fib or a lie, to tell a pork pie means to fabricate something and has to be one of the all-time favourite phrases in the cockney rhyming slang dictionary!
-There's plenty more of these cultural words to be found so fill your boots with as much as you can while you're in East London.
+A fib or a lie; to tell a pork pie means to fabricate something and it has to be one of the all-time favourite phrases in the Cockney Rhyming slang dictionary.

-If you fancy a trip out into East London, The London Pass has got lots of great attractions for you to visit whilst you embark on this cockney rhyming slang adventure.
-Why not stop off at the Olympic Stadium in Stratford to go up the ArcelorMittal Orbit, or stop off for some shopping at Westfield.
+If you fancy a trip out into East London, The London Pass® has endless attractions for you to visit whilst you embark on this Cockney Rhyming slang adventure.
+Why not take a tour of the Olympic Stadium in Stratford, built for the London 2012 Olympic Games.
+You'll get amazing panoramic views and a behind-the-scenes look at features like the players' tunnel and indoor running track.

 Love this article?
 Why not share it: